Lagos begins clean-up of waterways with new water hyacinth machines - Tribune

 “It will also encourage fishery so that the water economy will be improved upon,” the governor said.

-In her welcome remarks, Managing Director of Lagos State Waterways Authority (LASWA), Engr Abisola Kamson, said the commissioning was a dream come true as the machines would go a long way in eradicating the menace of water hyacinth on marine ecosystems of the state particularly the Ikorodu, Ajah, Badagry, Lagos Island, Oworonshoki, Mile 2 and Epe axis.
+In her welcome remarks, Managing Director of Lagos State Waterways Authority (LASWA), Mr Abisola Kamson, said the commissioning was a dream come true, as the machines would go a long way in eradicating the menace of water hyacinth on marine ecosystems of the state, particularly the Ikorodu, Ajah, Badagry, Lagos Island, Oworonshoki, Mile 2 and Epe axis.

 She also pledged that the machines would not be under-utilised, assuring that they would be deployed immediately for clean-up of the waterways.